 Cities present their own unique issues and unless you plan for these problems ahead of time you will end up behind schedule, over budget….or worse!
 Every project is unique and some of the steps we discuss with our customers include:

-1-Design and estimating – this is NOT just about designing and quoting; it is about avoiding problems down the road.
-Critical city issues need to be determined and planned for at this stage, and can include complicated electrical runs, building access, pedestrian protection, type of labor, after hours install and so much more.
+- Design and estimating – this is NOT just about designing and quoting; it is about avoiding problems down the road.
+Critical city issues need to be determined and planned for at this stage and can include complicated electrical runs, building access, pedestrian protection, type of labor, after-hours installation and so much more.
 We understand the need to discuss future problems at this stage of the process.

-2-Permits – submitting a complete permit package quickly is the key to receiving approval in a timely and efficient manner.
+- Permits – submitting a complete permit package quickly is the key to receiving approval in a timely and efficient manner.
 The process can take months to go through city bureaucracy and cost tens of thousands of dollars.
-Permits can make or break a project timeframe so it is important that attention is given to this step early and follow up is done consistently.
+Permits can make or break a project timeframe so it is important that attention is given to this step early and follow-up is done consistently.
 Plan ahead, start fast and consistently follow up.

-3-Fabrication – a major challenge in any city is physical space.
+- Fabrication – a major challenge in any city is physical space.
 Signs need to be built to not only conform to local municipal regulations but also to take advantage of the limited space properties have.
-Sign design, construction and mounting are important factors we take into consideration.
+Sign design, construction, and mounting are important factors we take into consideration.

-4-Installation – it is critical to determine and use the correct type of onsite labor, which ranges for standard to prevailing wage to union.
+- Installation – it is critical to determine and use the correct type of onsite labor, which ranges from standard to prevailing wage to union.
 Lauretano has the ability to use any type of onsite labor in all the cities across the US.